LangatGilbert/Masters_Thesis/README.md

 # Masters_Thesis
----
-This is a repository of all the R code used in my master's thesis project.
+This is a repository of all the R code used in my master's thesis project submitted to University of Stellenbosch in South Africa.
+The full title is  as follows:
----

 #Spatio-Temporal Dynamics in Adaptive Multispecies Competitive communities
 ---